GenericMappingTools/gmt/INSTALL.md

 ### Standalone Installer

-[Download the application bundle](http://gmt.soest.hawaii.edu/projects/gmt/wiki/Download) (gmt-5.x.x-darwin-x86_64.dmg)
+Application bundle is available from from the [GMT main site](https://www.generic-mapping-tools.org).
-and drag GMT-5.x.x.app to any folder.
+Download the application bundle (gmt-6.x.x-darwin-x86_64.dmg) and drag GMT-6.x.x.app to any folder.
 This bundle includes a self contained GMT installation.
-GMT-5.x.x.app opens a terminal from which you can invoke GMT programs and scripts.
+GMT-6.x.x.app opens a terminal from which you can invoke GMT programs and scripts.
 If you like, you can add the GMT programs contained in the application bundle to your search path for executables.
 For that, just run GMT.app once and type:

     echo ${PATH%%:*}

 in the terminal.
-Then prepend this directory to your PATH environment variable, e.g., in ~/.bashrc.
+Then prepend this directory to your PATH environment variable, e.g., in `~/.bashrc`.
 Note: The installer is always built for the latest macOS version only.

 ### Install via macports